yerlan2/Advanced-DBMS-Project/README.md

 First things first, when a post renders on the site, it requires some pieces of information from “account”, “like”, “comment”, “image”, “image_post” and also, “category” tables.
 A server takes the account name, avatar and category name, date, title, content, like’s amount, amount of view and finally, comments of the post and puts them together.

+13. How do categories switch?

+Every category has its own id, and every category name in the navigation bar in its own links have something like id.
+Every time, when the account selects a category, the feed changes the category id, and of course, posts.
+Because the “post” table joins with the “category” table by “category_id”.

-13. How many likes does the post have, with categories name’s length is more than 4, and who are its owners?
+14. How many likes does the post have, with categories name’s length is more than 4, and who are its owners?

 To do this, we will join the "like" table with “post” and “account”, “category”.
 Find posts with categories name’s length more than 4, and in order to see the number of likes, we can check the “post.like_count” value.
 Then, output “post.like_count” value,  the column “like.account_id” value.

-14. Is the commentator of the post, which is called "Golden Park", and has a couple of pictures, liked the post and is he the follower of the author?
+15. Is the commentator of the post, which is called "Golden Park", and has a couple of pictures, liked the post and is he the follower of the author?
 If yes output the name of the commentator.

 We will join tables “comments”, “post”, “account”, “follow” and “postImage”.
 Then, If the value of “post.title” is “Golden Park” and If the commentator id exists in the “like.account_id” column, and If the commentator id exists in the “follow_id” output name of the commentator.

-15. Is the subscriber the author of a post that has more than 30 likes, and the category name length is more than 4, and the number of images of the post is more than one?
+16. Is the subscriber the author of a post that has more than 30 likes, and the category name length is more than 4, and the number of images of the post is more than one?
 If yes, output subscriber name.

 For this question, we must join the “follow”, “post”, “category”, “postImage” tables.
 After that, if in the table "follow" the account's id exists and in the "post" table if its id exists in "post.account_id" and the value of "post.like_counter" is more than 30, If the length of "category.name" is more than 4 and finally, count the rows in the table "postImage", if the count is more than one, output the name of the subscriber.

-16. Find the name of the account that left comments in November last year on the publication called "Player of the Year", which is among those who put a like, there is a user named "Ivan"
+17. Find the name of the account that left comments in November last year on the publication called "Player of the Year", which is among those who put a like, there is a user named "Ivan"

 To solve this problem, we need to join the tables "account", "comment", "post", "like".
 After, find comments that left the account in November last year by checking the value of “comment.date” column.
 Then, find if exists a post named “Player of the Year” and via “like” table, a check is there an owner named "Ivan", output the account name.